Best Christmas Markets in Budapest You Can’t Miss (2024 Guide)

 You will also find small wooden stalls there selling a selection of craftworks and typical Hungarian food.
 But what makes this Christmas market really unique is the ice skating rink in the middle with a 12-meter-high Christmas tree right in front of the Basilica!

 Insider tip: Did you know that you can also go up to the top of the Basilica?
 This will give you a chance to see the Christmas market from above and also enjoy the panoramic view of the whole city.
-The ticket costs 3,200 Ft (around $9 US) and it is open between 10 am and 4.30 pm during the winter months.
+The ticket costs 4,300 Ft ($12 US) and it’s open from 9 am to 7 pm.

 Christmas market in front of the St Stephen Basilica in Budapest